vkbo/novelWriter/docs/source/project_overview.rst

    You can rename root folders to whatever you want.
 However, this doesn't change the reference keyword or what they do.

+.. versionadded:: 2.0
+   As of version 2.0, you can make multiple root folders of each kind to split up your project.

 .. _a_proj_roots_del: